 WATCH OUR KITCHEN TOUR HERE:

-I have opted to use the Grove Collaborative to find eco friendly non toxic cleaning products.
+I have opted to use Grove cleaners which are eco-friendly and non-toxic cleaning products.
 I had tried to make my own cleaning solutions a while back and I realized this wasn’t my thing.
 Everything smelled like vinegar and I wasn’t into that!
-I love the Grove collaborative concentrates.
+I love the Grove concentrates.